 Delivered through six short, interactive video modules, the course combines teaching, reflection, and real-life scenarios drawn from church contexts.
 It can be completed individually online, facilitated in person to groups and undertaken by small groups/bible study groups, giving dioceses and parishes flexibility in how they engage with the program.

-Venue: Online via MSTeams (link wil be sent 48 hours prior to the event)
+Venue: Online via ZOOM (link will be sent 48 hours prior to the event)

 Contact Us: For more information, please contact us at fcc@anglican.org.au